 Deciding to get any tattoo is an exciting commitment—getting a back piece, however, is also a big commitment.
 Tattoos on the back require a lot of time and effort from artists thanks to the amount of surface area that has to be covered and the detail they necessitate.
-Though any tattoo requires you to consider the time, cost, and aftercare, back pieces tend to be expensive, take multiple sessions to complete, and can be difficult to heal.
+Though any tattoo requires you to consider the time, cost, and aftercare, back pieces tend to be expensive, take multiple sessions to complete, and may be difficult to heal.

 Keep reading to find out the most important things to consider before getting a back piece, as well as advice from expert tattoo artists on making sure the process goes smoothly.